daydaynatation/docs/Z-Data/Array.md

 data SmallArray a = SmallArray (SmallArray# a)
 ```

 A common pattern in Haskell is to turn `MutableArray` into an `Array` with freeze operations after creation complete, but the card-table's space is still there in case we thaw the array in place again.
-Generally speaking, under creation-freeze pattern, `MutableSmallArray` and `SmallArray` are more recommended since you won't keep mutable array on heap for too long.
+Generally speaking, with the creation-freeze pattern, `MutableSmallArray` and `SmallArray` are more recommended since you won't keep the mutable array on the heap for too long.

 ## Unboxed array